 You will want to insure your metals for the value of the contents of your package.
 The United States Postal Service – Registered Mail (USPS) service is the only way to go if you want your metals fully insured.
 USPS will insure your package up to $50,000.00.
-They provide you with a tracking code that allows you to track your package to our delivery dock, where it is then signed for by our dedicated receiver and checked in.
-Other major courier services do not insure precious metals coins and bullion.
+They provide a tracking code that allows you to track your package to our delivery dock, which is then signed for by our dedicated receiver and checked in.
+Other major courier services do not insure precious metals, coins, and bullion.

 When shipping precious metals we always recommend the metals are sent with two boxes – one inside the other.
 The inner box should be very tightly packed and taped.
 It must fit as snuggly as possible in the outer box.
 The outer box must then be well taped and secured.

 The package will require brown paper tape to be applied to any seam on the box.
 This is necessary because USPS will stamp the box several times, and the stamp will not stick to plastic tape.
 Make sure your metals are packed in the box tightly, and they do not move around and make noise if you shake the box.
 If you have a tube half full of coins be sure to put some paper or styrofoam popcorn in the tube to ensure the coins cannot be jostled about.
 One more thing, the USPS will often provide at the counter brown paper tape and a sponge to apply to your package,